Estimated reading time: 18 minute(s)

-If you work in emergency and/or mission critical dispatch you already know maintaining backup centers are a necessary evil.
+If you work in emergency and/or mission-critical dispatch, you already know maintaining backup communications center is a necessary evil.
 Whether you’re dealing with routine calls, large-scale incidents, special events, power failures, etc., having a contingency plan for coordinating field operations and teams or communicating with first responders is critical to the mission.
 Even more important is the ability to get these services mobilized quickly and with minimal interruption to your agency and community.

 But it doesn’t have to be this difficult.
 Nor should it be.